Xi'an: Education and research

+The city was ranked 124th globally by the QS Best Student Cities Rankings in 2025.

-Xi'an is a world leading city for scientific research and as of 2022, it ranked among the world's top 30 cities and China's top 10 cities by scientific research output by the Nature Index.
+Xi'an is a world leading city for scientific research and as of 2023, it ranked among the world's top 20 cities and China's top 10 cities by scientific research output by the Nature Index.
 It ranked first in West China region, with a combined population of almost 300 million.
 The city also hosted the 2011 World Horticultural Exposition.

 Tourism

 Sites

 Because of the city's many historical monuments and a plethora of ancient ruins and tombs in the vicinity, tourism has been an important component of the local economy, and the Xi'an region is one of the most popular tourist destinations in China.

 The city has many important historical sites, and some are ongoing archaeological projects, such as the Mausoleum of Qin Shi Huang and his Terracotta Army.
 There are several burial mounds, tombs of the Zhou dynasty kings located in the city.
 Xi'an also contains some 800 royal mausoleums and tombs from the Han dynasty, with some of them yielding hundreds of sculpted clay soldiers, and remains of sacrificial temples from the Han era.
 The city has numerous Tang dynasty pagodas and is noted for its history museum and its stele forest, which is housed in an 11th-century Confucian temple containing large stone tablets from various dynasties.

 Some of the most well-known sites in Xi'an are: